kircherlab/hemoMIPs/README.md

 ### GATK v3

 GATK v4 is included as a conda environment which automatically installs GATK v4.0.4.0 and all its dependencies.
-If you prefer to run the original pipeline using GATK v3 (i.e. GATK 3.2.2 and GATK 3.4-46) you need to change `config.yml`.
+If you prefer to run the original pipeline using GATK v3 (i.e. GATK 3.2.2 and GATK 3.4-46) you need to change `config.yml` to additionaly include "gatk3" or replace the gatk4 entry.
 Note that GATK 3.2.2 and 3.4-46 are no longer available for download from the BROAD websites.
-We therefore provide the required JAR files with this repository.
+We therefore provide the required JAR files with this repository rather than obtaining them through Conda.

 ### Shed Skin

 Shed Skin is an experimental compiler, that can translate pure, but implicitly statically typed Python (2.4-2.6) programs into optimized C++.
-To fasten the read overlapping process one of our python scripts can be translated to C++ with Shed Skin and cross-compiled.
+To fasten (~5x) the read overlapping process one of our python scripts can be translated to C++ with Shed Skin and cross-compiled.
 This will speed up the analysis but is not crucial for its implementation.

 We are providing an example how we were able to cross-compile using shedskin.
 Please note that this example assumes that miniconda was installed.
-If you are using another source for conda, you might need to adjust paths.
+If you are using another source for Conda, you might need to adjust paths.
 Further, we need an environment with python v2.6 and the requirements for Shed Skin, which we provide as `envs/shedskin.yml`.
-Be sure that you are in your root hemoMIPs pipeline folder.
+Be sure that you are in your root hemoMIPs pipeline folder when executing the following commands.

 ```bash
 # create a new environment